mtatsuma/MMM-WeatherChart/README.md

 ![image](https://user-images.githubusercontent.com/48573325/93776263-5ae05c80-fc5e-11ea-82f3-c05056284ddb.png)

 MagicMirror module for displaying weather forecasts from [OpenWeather](https://openweathermap.org/).
-Weather forecasts are diplayed by using [Chart.js](https://www.chartjs.org/), an open-source free library for drawing graph.
+Weather forecasts are displayed by using [Chart.js](https://www.chartjs.org/), an open-source free library for drawing charts.

 This module can work with free OpenWeather API, which only requires to sign up and get an API key.